wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

 This is just a sample joomla install with the astroid framework installed

-1. Assuming that you have your valid credentials in your credentials file on your laptop (if you don't know what this is, go to the beginning of this document and start there) follow the steps in "POPULATE YOUR STACKSCRIPT" above.
-2. Once the steps in POPULATE YOUR STACKCRIPT have been followed fully, make the following additional changes to the advanced settings of your Stackscript.
+1. Once the application is installed, the username is "admin" and the password is "mnbcxz098321QQZZ"

 >      set "The Display name for your website e.g. My Demo Website" to "My Astroid Demo"
 >      set "BASELINE DB REPOSITORY" to "astroid-db-baseline"
 >      set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "astroid-webroot-sourcecode-baseline"

-Once the application is installed, the username is "admin" and the password is "mnbcxz098321QQZZ"

 ----------------------------
 ### Demo 3 (Sample Joomla Kunena Application)